Solar panels in Newcastle

 Solar panels in Newcastle cost most homes between £5,000 and £12,000 fully installed in 2026, with a typical 3 to 4-bedroom home fitting a 5 kWp system for around £7,000 to £9,000.
 Newcastle homes generate roughly 93% of the UK average from solar, saving about £400 to £1,000 a year with a payback of 7 to 10 years.

-Newcastle and the wider NE postcode area are where SunSum first launched, so we know the local roofs, installers and conditions well.
-Here is what solar typically costs and saves in the city.
+Newcastle and the wider NE postcode area are where SunSum first launched, so we know the local roofs and conditions well.
+From the Victorian terraces of Heaton and Jesmond to the 1930s semis of Gosforth and the Tyneside flats of the west end, the city has a broad mix of roof types.
+Here is what solar typically costs and saves.

 Solar panel cost in Newcastle